cross-3d/vRt/README.md

 ### Compatibility Confirmed

 - RX Vega 64
-- RTX 2070 (without RTX acceleration)
+- RTX 2070 (but still have some dumbs)
 - GTX 1070 (need new tests)

 ### Roadmaps